FSA-22/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- A function that takes a pointer to an int as parameter and updates the value it points to 98.
+a function that prints half of a string, followed by a new line